deepcyber-ai/quantum-adversarial-ai/README.md

 the NCSC 2028 / 2031 / 2035 migration milestones - and harvest-now-decrypt-later
 means confidentiality, in particular, cannot wait, because it cannot be applied retroactively to ciphertext already stolen.

+Adversarial ML using quantim is the next frontier but no ready ye

 ## Standards referenced